 In a room full of puppets calling back to your childhood, where does one begin?
 Not at the numbered beginning – that would be too logical.
 So the first two I coused on upon entrance were the two that remended me of my younger years.
 In Frauline and Herr by Michael Graham, a mix of the traditional German rod puppets I had as a child and Mr. Rogers’ trolley visits to a fantasyland called Make-Believe collide.
 With their rosy cheeks and cloth hands, it’s easy to see them clapping a tune as they walk along the German countryside.

 While the show is generally comprised of single pedestals of marionette samples, shaggy hand puppets, or the simpler shadow puppets, one installation certainly is an eye catcher.
-In Linda Carvel, Heir to the Thrown of the [Carvel Ice Cream Empire] by Marsian De Lellis of Pawtucket, Rhode Island, a pretty in pink Linda presides over a handfull of her relatives and a corner full of presents.
+In Linda Carvel, Heir to the Throne of the [Carvel Cake Ice Cream Empire] by Marsian De Lellis of Pawtucket, Rhode Island, a pretty in pink Linda presides over a handful of her relatives and a corner full of presents.
 According to the artist, the group appears in grey-scale to symbolize a horrible flashback to the heiress’s fifth birthday party where those supposed loving relatives said vile and nasty things to her.
 The creepy grouping has big life-like eyes that sit atop their skeletal, zombie bodies.
 If Johnny Depp were there, the stage would be set for a Tim Burton movie.

 While I have the utmost respect for the level of detail, and the painstaking craftsmandship that goes into the more complicated puppets like the marionettes, at the end of the day it is the shadow puppets that rule.
 There is something magical about the simplicity of a two dimensional cutout creating images before you – it is not the physical “puppet” that the audience views, but a mix of light transparency, screen, and movement that creates a micro-cosmos.